 - Assist in the development of training programs,

-- Serve as a resource referral agent and information source for supervisors and others with regard to workplace violence concerns, and
+- Serve as a resource referral agent and information source for supervisors and others regarding workplace violence concerns,

 - Respond as needed to incidents involving threats or acts of workplace-related violence.
-This will require the Director to
+This will require the Security Coordinator to:

-- Assist with attempts to de-escalate and properly manage potentially violent situations, (c) facilitate and coordinate response actions of appropriate resources, both internal and external, and
+- Assist with attempts to de-escalate and properly manage potentially violent situations, facilitate and coordinate response actions of appropriate resources, both internal and external, and,

 - Coordinate appropriate follow-up action, e.g., investigation, victim assistance, preventive and corrective actions.

-LSC will support criminal prosecution of those who threaten or commit work-related violence against its employees, students, or visitors.
+- LSC will support criminal prosecution of those who threaten or commit violence against its employees, students, or visitors.

-Pursuant to Minnesota Statute 15.86, this policy does not create any civil liability on the part of the State of Minnesota.
+- Pursuant to Minnesota Statute 15.86, this procedure does not create any civil liability on the part of the State of Minnesota.

 Part 8: Training and Resources

-LSC will provide information and training for employees, students, and visitors to foster a work environment that is safe, respectful, proactive, and responsive to threats or acts of violence.
+LSC will provide information and training for employees to foster a work environment that is safe, respectful, proactive, and responsive to threats or acts of violence.

-Subpart A: Staff Training.
-All employees will be provided with training in how to deal with workplace-related threats and acts of violence.
-That training will focus on threat awareness; identifying, preventing, and de-escalating violence; appropriate responses to threats and acts of violence; and identification of resources which are available for use once a potential problem has been identified or an incident has occurred.
+Appropriate to their positions, all employees will be provided with training in how to address workplace-related threats and acts of violence.
+Resources will be identified and made available for use once a potential problem has been identified or an incident has occurred.
 Assessment of additional training needs for employees will be made upon request by the area supervisor, and appropriate training programs will be developed and presented.
 Other training and information that foster a positive work environment, such as stress reduction, conflict management, and confronting and dealing with unacceptable behavior, will be made available.